 As we salute America's heroes on Veterans Day, Memorial Day and the Fourth of July, wear your medals and show your pride, whether participating in public observances or relaxing with family and friends.
 Your medals tell a story of service in the cause of freedom that all Americans need to hear.

-Update your Military.com Profile with the badges & ribbons you earned through service.
+Update your Military.com profile with the badges and ribbons you earned through service.

 Wearing Your Medals